Albro3459/StreamTrack/APP/README.md

 ```
 You can only do one at a time.
 Use the spacebar to pick the options.
 I did Development & Production

-Make sure you are in the Git branch you want to build from, then build (by default it pulls from your default GitHub branch):
+Make sure you commit your code to the DEFAULT branch in your Git repo.
+That is where Expo cloud will pull from:
 ```sh
 npx eas build -p ios --profile production
 ```